Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - If governance is a meta-function of an organisation for determining processes and framework, then we should examine the meta-process by which selection itself is made.
 - For this a scientific method is desirable, however due to the level of abstraction and our very broad requirements (capable of including 'other ways of knowing' and indigenous) we should opt for second-order methodologies capable of integrating the variety of values and perspectives.
-- As any initial framework set
+	- The framework used to draft